-- 1. Each race event will commence with a roll call and crew briefing, the time of which will be advised to all drivers entered.
-All competitors, both drivers and navigators, must attend the pre-race briefing, the track walk safety inspection and sign any liability waiver form before racing.
+1. Each race event will commence with a roll call and crew briefing, the time of which will be advised to all drivers entered.
+All competitors, both drivers and navigators, must attend the pre-race briefin, the track walk safety inspection and sign any liability waiver form before racing.
 Competitors must be in attendance at roll call and/or briefing.
 Competitors who suffer an incident outside their control, and who in the opinion of the sprint controller were making every reasonable effort to attend the event on time, may be allowed to compete.
 In this case the competitors will be given a full and separate briefing prior to competing.
-As part of the briefing all crewmembers must be invited to raise any concerns over course safety. - PENALTY: Late to roll call on race day disqualification for the day. - 2.
-Event, track or boat sponsors who compete as guest navigators must sign the waiver form prior to their run and wear all specified safety equipment. - 3.
-While racing is in progress, each boat is to have one crewmember at the boat or close by in the pit area, in case of a change to the running order. - 4.
+As part of the briefing all crewmembers must be invited to raise any concerns over course safety.

+PENALTY: Late to roll call on race day - disqualification for the day.

+- Event, track or boat sponsors who compete as guest navigators must sign the waiver form prior to their run and wear all specified safety equipment. - While racing is in progress, each boat is to have one crewmember at the boat or close by in the pit area, in case of a change to the running order. - 4.
 There is a speed limit of 5kph or minimum idle in the pit pool and on entrance thereto, where a spin-out pool is provided each finishing boat must use this facility to reduce speed to idle, prior to entering the channel approaching the pits.
-If there is no spinout pool, an alternate procedure will be advised either at the crew briefing, or in the track supplementary regulations. - PENALTY: Speeding in pits and/or creating a wash hazard or other danger disqualification for the remainder of the race day. - 5.
-No person other than official, licensed entrants and the towboat driver shall drive or compete on the track on race day without the consent of the sprint controller. - PENALTY: Disqualification for a period of up to one year for the crew involved.
+If there is no spinout pool, an alternate procedure will be advised either at the crew briefing, or in the track supplementary regulations. - PENALTY: Speeding in pits and/or creating a wash hazard or other danger disqualification for the remainder of the race day. - No person other than official, licensed entrants and the towboat driver shall drive or compete on the track on race day without the consent of the sprint controller. - PENALTY: Disgualification for a period of up to one year for the crew involved. - 6.
+Boats will start from idle power in forward thrust and may not accelerate until given the start signal which will be when they are wholly within the start gate as indicated by the starter.
+Cones, on the bank adjacent to the start channel, will normally mark the start gate.
+A third cone will indicate the 10 m-aborded start limit.